The following interview was done in 2021, in advance of the Letters to Cleo tour last fall.

 In 2016, Letters to Cleo returned with Back to Nebraska, their first release in 17 years, and started a tradition of short annual tours.
-While Covid-19 led them to skip a year, they are heading back out again this month.
-The tour will conclude with two homecoming shows at The Paradise in Boston.
+While Covid-19 led them to skip 2020, they resumed in 2021 with a tour that concluded with two homecoming shows at The Paradise in Boston.

 Vocalist Kay Hanley and guitarist Greg Mckenna formed Letters to Cleo in Boston in 1990.
 They developed a large local following and gained national attention with their 1993 single “Here & Now.”
 Their music was featured in many TV shows and films in the 1990s, with the band themselves appearing in 10 Things I Hate About You.
 The current line-up is rounded out by original members Michael Eisenstein (guitar), Stacy Jones (drums) and bassist Joe Klompus, who joined in 2008.